 Remove paint from plastic by soaking

-My favorite method to remove paint from small plastic items is to soak it in a purple cleaner like Purple Power.
-The big 2.5 gallon container is more cost effective if you’ll be doing this a lot.
+My favorite method to remove paint from small plastic items is to soak it in a purple cleaner like Super Clean.
 Normally I let them soak overnight, but depending on the type of paint and how long the paint has had to cure, sometimes it only takes an hour or so.

 That said, I’ve removed decades-old paint with this method.